cloudflare/cloudflare-docs/content/stream/stream-live/download-stream-live-videos.md

 # Download live stream videos

 You can enable downloads for live stream videos from the Cloudflare dashboard.
+Videos are available for download after they enter the **Ready** state.

 1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
 2. Click **Stream** > **Live Inputs**.